A Multipartite Hajnal-Szemer\'edi Theorem: Completing the proof of Theorem

 When considering row $i$ we only replace cliques of $M_2$ that are $i'i$-distributed for some $i' \neq i$.
 These cliques uniquely determine $i$, so do not affect the replacements for other rows.
 We may therefore proceed through every $i \in [s]$ in this manner.
 After doing so, the modified blocks $X'{}^i_j$ are such that $G[X'{}^i]$ contains a balanced perfect $K_{p_i}$-packing for any $i \in [s]$, i.e.\ this row-decomposition of the modified $G'$ satisfies condition (ii) of the lemma.
 Note that we still have $|X'{}^i_j| = p_in'$ for any $i \in [s]$.
 Since we only replaced good vertices with good vertices, every vertex in any modified block $X'{}^i_j$ is good, and so condition (i) of the lemma holds as in Claim \ref{balancingblocks}.
 This completes the proof of Lemma \ref{diagonalmindeg}.

-\section{Completing the proof of Theorem~\ref{partitehajnalszem}.}
+\section{Completing the proof of Theorem~\ref{partitehajnalszem}}

-In this final section we combine the results of previous sections to prove Theorem~\ref{partitehajnalszem}.
-We also need the following lemma from~\cite{KM}, which gives a minimum degree condition for finding a perfect matching in a $k$-partite $k$-graph whose vertex classes each have size $n$.
+In this section we combine the results of previous sections to prove Theorem~\ref{partitehajnalszem}.
+For this we also use a theorem of Daykin and H\"aggkvist~\cite{DH}, which gives a minimum vertex degree condition which is sufficient to ensure the existence of a perfect matching in a $k$-partite $k$-graph whose vertex classes each have size $n$.